a-type/gnocchi/packages/storage/README.md

 }
 ```

+## What the client knows

+On the other side, the client needs to know less to make the same decisions.

+Particularly, it only needs a `globalAck` timestamp instead of tracking the latest ack of each replica.

+It also only needs a `globalPrehistory` timestamp instead of tracking the earliest operation in the history window of each replica.

+The server can summarize both of these for each client.

 ## 'Evicting' clients

 Seems like eventually if a client is offline long enough they get evicted from the general consensus stuff.